zenstackhq/zenstack-docs/docs/guides/authentication/next-auth.md

 ### Adapter

-Adapter is a NextAuth mechanism for hooking in custom persistence of auth-related entities, like User, Account, etc. Since ZenStack is based on Prisma, you can use PrismaAdapter for the job:
+Adapter is a Auth.js mechanism for hooking in custom persistence of auth-related entities, like User, Account, etc. Since ZenStack is based on Prisma, you can use PrismaAdapter for the job:

 ```ts title='/src/pages/api/auth/[...nextauth].ts'
 import { PrismaAdapter } from "@next-auth/prisma-adapter";